 How to get to the Airport from Mirissa (3.5 hrs):

 You can take public transport to the airport by taking a bus to Galle train station, then take the train to Colombo and then take an Uber from there to the airport.

 Or you can hire a taxi as we did.
 The going rate is 8000 Rs but we managed to get ours for 7500 Rs.
 It takes about 3 hrs to get there and was a fairly quick and easy ride with beautiful views.

 Our trip to Sri Lanka was amazing and I hope that this detailed (maybe a little too detailed) itinerary helps you plan your trip and your budget!
 It’s super easy to get around this beautiful little islands and there are so many things to do.

 We spent less than $2500 USD during our ten days – for both of us!
 You can spend even less as a solo traveler or by staying in hostels.

-I hope this post helps, let me know in the comments below what you would do!
+I hope this post helps you plan your Sri Lanka Itinerary, let me know in the comments below what you would do!